José Angulo: Professional

 Angulo turned professional straight out of high school but despite numerous trials, including Hannover 96, Lazio, Penafiel, he was unable to secure a professional contract due to visa issues.
 Returning to the United States in January 2008, his rights were assigned to New England Revolution through the Major League Soccer discovery claim process.
 Angulo eventually signed with New England in autumn.

-He played only one game for the Newark Ironbound Express in the USL Premier Development League in 2009, and scored 10 goals for the Central Jersey Spartans in 2010, before finally signing his first professional contract in 2011 when he signed with the Harrisburg City Islanders of the USL Professional Division.
+He played only one game for the Newark Ironbound Express in the USL Premier Development League in 2009, and scored 10 goals for the Central Jersey Spartans in 2010, before finally signing his first professional contract in 2011 which he signed with the Harrisburg City Islanders of the USL Professional Division.

-He made his professional debut on April 23 in a 1–0 loss to the Pittsburgh Riverhounds, and scored his first professional goal on May 7 in a 1–1 tie with F.C.
+He made his professional debut on 23 April in a 1–0 loss to the Pittsburgh Riverhounds, and scored his first professional goal on 7 May in a 1–1 tie with F.C.
 New York.
 In his first year with Harrisburg City, Angulo was the club's top scorer with 9 goals in 26 matches.

-On March 5, 2012 it was announced that Angulo had agreed to terms with New York Red Bulls of Major League Soccer.
+On 5 March 2012 it was announced that Angulo had agreed to terms with New York Red Bulls of Major League Soccer.
 Eight months later, New York declined his contract option, making him a free agent.
-During his time with Red Bulls, Angulo only made one appearance, coming in as a substitute in a friendly against Tottenham Hotspur on July 31, 2012.
+During his time with Red Bulls, Angulo only made one appearance, coming in as a substitute in a friendly against Tottenham Hotspur on 31 July 2012.

-On April 3, 2013, Angulo returned to USL Pro by signing for the Pittsburgh Riverhounds.
+On 3 April 2013, Angulo returned to USL Pro by signing for the Pittsburgh Riverhounds.
 Angulo had a breakout season with Pittsburgh.
 His performances included a 5-game scoring streak which saw him recognized as the USL Pro Player of the Week for week 14 of the 2013 USL Pro season.
-He also scored in a friendly match against reigning FA Cup winners Wigan Athletic on July 19, 2013.
+He also scored in a friendly match against reigning FA Cup winners Wigan Athletic on 19 July 2013.
 On the final match-day of the 2013 regular season, Angulo scored his 15th goal of the season, tying the goal tally of Dom Dwyer.
 Angulo was crowned league scoring champion on total points, 34 to 31, due to his four assists versus Dwyer's one.
 At the time, the 15 goals scored set the single season USL Pro scoring record.
 At the end of the season, Angulo was named USL Pro league MVP.

 On 29 October 2013, it was announced that Angulo signed a 2-year contract extension with the Riverhounds despite strong belief that he would attract interest from clubs in Major League Soccer or other higher divisions during the offseason.
 Angulo scored the Riverhounds' only goal in their opening match of the 2014 season in a 1-1 draw versus Orlando City.

-The Fort Lauderdale Strikers announced the signing of Angulo on February 10, 2015.
+The Fort Lauderdale Strikers announced the signing of Angulo on 10 February 2015.
 On 22 December 2016, he signed for Saint Louis FC.